routablehq/flake8-routable/README.md

 Here is a list of the rules supported by this Flake8 plugin:
 * ROU100 - Doc strings must be formatted with triple-double-quotes
+* ROU101 - Import from a tests directory

 ## Testing